Southall: 20th century

 At the beginning of the twentieth century, the old parish church of Southall, St John's, which had been rebuilt in 1837–8, was found to be too small for its congregation and, as a result, emigrated to a new building in Church Avenue, which was completed in 1910.
 The original church building, in Western Road, is now a youth centre.

-In the 1920s and 1930s Southall was the destination of many Welsh migrants escaping from the harsh economic conditions in that part of the country.
+In the 1920s and 1930s Southall was the destination of many Welsh people escaping from the harsh economic conditions in that part of the country.
 For many years, Welsh accents were very commonplace in the area.

 On the eastern boundary of Southall was the Hanwell Asylum, which was once the world's largest asylum for the mentally ill.
 It was considered in its day to be a progressive institution with a good success rate for treatment.
 As attitudes to and treatment for mental illness improved, the site was renamed St. Bernard's Hospital.
 In the late 1970s, the site was extensively redeveloped, with most of the area now taken up by the Ealing Hospital.
 St. Bernard's still operates a large facility on part of the site under the West London Mental Health (NHS) Trust.

 During World War II Southall was the target of enemy bombing on a number of occasions.
 A German V-1 flying bomb destroyed a number of houses in Regina Road, killing the occupants.
 Bomb shelters and bunkers were built during the war, close to or under most schools and public buildings, and in gardens of numerous private homes.
 The bunkers at Hamborough Primary School were expanded during the Cold War, to become the North West Group War HQ for the London area Civil Defence organisation and the London Borough of Ealing Emergency Control Centre.
 This facility is now disused.

 In 1950, the first group of South Asians arrived in Southall, reputedly recruited to work in a local factory owned by a former British Indian Army officer.
 This South Asian population grew, due to the closeness of expanding employment opportunities such as Heathrow Airport.
 The most significant cultural group to settle in Southall are Asians.
-According to the Commission for Racial Equality, over 55% of Southall's population of 70,000 is Indian/Pakistani.
+According to the Commission for Racial Equality, over 55% of Southall's population of 70,000 is Indian.
 By 1976 two-thirds of children in Southall were non-white, and in 1982 it was reported 65% of Southall's 83,000 residents were of Asian origin.

+Southall was also the home of the last remaining horse market in London, selling goats, pigs, harness, and horse vehicles as well working horses.
+The market closed in 2007 after 100 years.